l05er29/8bit_MP/README.md

 - **EPIC** (Explicitly Parallel Instruction Computing)

-We have chosen the RISC architecture for our microprocessor due to its simplicity, efficiency, and adaptability.
+We have chosen the RISC architecture for our microprocessor due to its simplicity, efficiency, and adaptability. we designed the microporcessor in three stages
+1. until mid evaluation - we studied many research papers and surfed the web for any resources for isa and architecture of the microprocessor and finished a non pipelined microprocressor which supports artithmetic and logical operations
+2. until july 23 - we pipelined the microprocessor along with some hazard detection units and handled raw and control hazards
+3. until july

 ## Instruction Set Architecture